Three (TV series)

 Three is an American adventure drama television series created by Evan Katz, that aired on The WB from February 2 to March 23, 1998.
-The series was produced by MTV Productions.
+The series was produced by MTV Productions and Paramount Television.

 Plot

 The plot of the show was centered on three thieves, who all participated in crimes that brought no legitimate suffering to others.
 They were captured by a secret agency that forced them to use their abilities on the agency's behalf to combat criminals who were a threat against the American way of life, under threat of going to prison themselves.